 |Long working hours (More than 40 hours per week)|

 81% of Kindergarten Teachers said they were satisfied with their job and 91% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with, communicating with, and teaching people.
 They like helping or providing service to others..

 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Kindergarten Teachers job description, Kindergarten Teachers salary, Kindergarten Teachers information, what is the job of a Kindergarten Teacher like, pros and cons about Kindergarten Teachers, colleges and universities for Kindergarten Teachers, is Kindergarten Teachers, Except Special Education the right career for me, Quite Hard careers to get into, careers in Education
+Kindergarten Teachers job description, Kindergarten Teachers salary, Kindergarten Teachers information, what is the job of a Kindergarten Teacher like, pros and cons about Kindergarten Teachers, colleges and universities for Kindergarten Teachers, is Kindergarten Teachers the right career for me, careers in Education